ddrazoh/learning-Gwas/README.md

 # learning-Gwas
-Here, we you will find GWAS steps i.e Pre GWAS, GWAS and Post GWAS
+Here, you will find GWAS steps i.e Pre GWAS, GWAS and Post GWAS using PLINK and R